 We recommend, instead, that the better approach is the one already implicit in the government's emphasis on the status of the lake as nationally important (or not).
-That is treating the benefits as a basket of public goods - an amalgam of factors including the lakes' importance for tourism, for recreation, standing as an important cultural and spiritual icon, and symbol of New Zealand's commitment to sustainability.
+That is treating the benefits as a basket of public goods - an amalgam of factors including the lakes' importance for tourism and for recreation, their standing as an important cultural and spiritual icon, and as a symbol of New Zealand's commitment to sustainability.